01There is no greater agony than bearing an untold story inside you.”

 I am: Mother and Grandmother; Alcoholic/Addict in long term recovery; Retired Non Profit Manager and Trainer; Writer; Blogger, Want-to-be Actor; Love reading, theater, and music; Hanging out with friends is the best.
 I worked the local Crisis Line/Information and Referral Line and Human Services SafetyNet for over 15 years before retiring.
-I continued to work part time and on call until recently.
+I continued to work part time and on call until 2015.
 I am a now full time college student at Clemson after transferring from College of Charleston.

 As a child I learned that keeping secrets was the “norm.”
 We used the term “don’t ask-don’t tell” long before the military put the policy in place.
 I knew I had a voice, I just wasn’t allowed to use it.
 Over the years, I forgot it was there.

 But in time, I found my voice.
 I know some people who just don’t know how to stop talking; I don’t know how to stop writing.
 I can say things through writing that I can’t seem to express with talking.
 It just feels freer and safer.

 When people ask me why I share my life and my story so openly, I tell them, “because I have to.”
 I was in my 30’s before I knew anyone ever felt like I did.
 I didn’t understand that other people had experienced the same pain, the same shame, and the same feelings I had.

 I am currently working on a book and hope to finish it someday.
 Once I finish, I will figure out how to go about publishing it.
 I also write short stories and fiction.